transitland/transitland-datastore/doc/route_stop_pattern.md

     2. If this stop is the last stop and is found to lie [after](#before-and-after-stops) the geometry, set the distance to the length of the line and end the stop iteration.
     3. Otherwise, gather the list of segments of the line.
 Let:
        1.  `a` = the index of the nearest matching segment for the previous stop.
 Keep `a` at 0 if the current stop is the first.
-       2.  `c` = the index of the nearest matching segment for the next stop, between the segment at `a` and the last segment, inclusive.
+       2.  `c` = the index of the nearest matching segment for the next stop, between the segment at `a` and the last line segment, inclusive.
 Let `c` = the index of the last segment if the current stop matches any of these characteristics:

            <dl><dt>is the last stop in the sequence</dt>
            <dt>is the penultimate stop, and the next and last stop lies after the geometry</dt>